August von Eisenhart: Career

+Death

 By the time of his death he had also authored 240 biographical essays for the Allgemeine Deutsche Biographie (German Biographical Dictionary).

 August von Eisnenhart died in Munich on 21 December 1905, a few weeks after his seventy-ninth birthday.

 Personal

 August Eisenhart's marriage to the author Luise von Kobell was followed in due course by the births of the couple's two children, Helene and Heinrich.